RM10k Turkey Trip for Two: 8 Days 7 Nights in Istanbul & Cappadocia

-Planning your own Turkey trip?
+Planning your own Turkey trip from Malaysia?
 Or to them, Turkiye, the country at the junction between East and West, known for its history, art and culture.

 But most importantly, Turkey is also one of the few travel destinations Malaysians can go to that is not recording 6-figure daily Covid cases, doesn’t require quarantine upon arrival, and pretty affordable due to the Lira crisis caused by President Erdogan’s unconventional economic policies.

 I mean, look at the exchange rate.
 The Lira went down from MYR1.20 per Lira in January 2017 to MYR0.26 per Lira at its lowest in December 2021.
 I feel somewhat bad about taking advantage of this as a tourist, knowing that many everyday Turkish citizen is in dire financial distress.

 Because of this, I decided to not be super budget-conscious during my Turkey trip and contribute to their tourism industry.
 I spent RM10k in this trip which is not high, but not low either – while I still looked for value for money, I didn’t skimp or look for the cheapest possible options.

 Look out for savings tips throughout this article for options to lower your costs, but consider this a mid-range budget for your own Turkey trip and adjust to your liking and finances.

 - Section 1: Travel from Turkey to Malaysia – Preparations before your Turkey trip

 - Section 2: Travel from Malaysia to Turkey – Preparations before coming back

 - Section 5: Things that are noticibly cheap due to exchange rate

 Please note that all information here is accurate as of writing time, but can change anytime, as it often does in the pandemic 🙂